 UMB recognized early—more than 10 years ago—that managers would need far more than just reporting.
 That recognition was a leading reason for our decision to build a fully proprietary system, which we maintain with internal software-engineering experts.
 We are readily able to respond to managers’ data requests and, just as importantly, managers can perform searches, run complex queries and export data for a strategic approach to private equity fund reporting.

-UMB Fund Services is a national leader with decades of experience in registered and alternative investment fund servicing.
-Visit our website to learn how UMB Fund Services can support your firm, or contact us to be connected with a fund services team member.
+Learn more about UMB Fund Services and how we can support your firm’s registered and alternative investment fund servicing needs, or contact us to be connected with a fund services team member.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.